Bizaardvark

 Bizaardvark is an American comedy television series created by Kyle Stegina and Josh Lehrman that premiered on Disney Channel on June 24, 2016.
 The series ran for three seasons consisting of 63 episodes, airing its final episode on April 13, 2019.
 The series stars Madison Hu, Olivia Rodrigo, Jake Paul, DeVore Ledridge, Ethan Wacker, Maxwell Simkins, and Elie Samouhi.
-In addition to the series' regular episodes, the series has also aired shorts under the title of Bizaardvark Shorts.
+In addition to the series' regular episodes, the series has aired shorts under the title of Bizaardvark Shorts.

 Premise

 Frankie Wong and Paige Olvera are two teenage best friends who post funny songs and comedic videos on the Internet.
 After hitting 10,000 subscribers on their Vuuugle channel Bizaardvark, a portmanteau of the words "bizarre" and "aardvark", they are accepted into the Vuuugle studios, where they make their videos while also having to share them with other "Vuuuglers".
 In the third season, Frankie and Paige are among the Vuuuglers who attend the Vuuugle house in Malibu, where they, along with Amelia and Bernie, meet Zane and Rodney, two new Vuuuglers.